Echo Technique to Distinguish Flavors of Astrophysical Neutrinos: Flavor discrimination for one shower

 where $N_{\nu_l}^{\text{CC}}\left(E_\text{sh}\right)$ is the number of $\nu_l$-initiated showers generated by CC interactions.
 The denominator in Eq.~(\ref{equ:ProbNuADef}) is the total number of showers initiated by all flavors of neutrinos and anti-neutrinos.

 To calculate the number of showers, we use the ``theorist's approach''~\cite{Laha:2013lka}, assuming perfect detector efficiency at the relevant energies.
 The final results on flavor discrimination are affected by only the relative, not the absolute, event rates from different flavors.
 We consider a flux $F_{\nu_l}$ of $\nu_l$ (in units of GeV$^{-1}$ cm$^{-2}$ s$^{-1}$ sr$^{-1}$) arriving at the detector, which contains $\mathcal{N}$ target nucleons.
 The flux already includes any attenuation due to propagation in the Earth.
-In observation time $\Delta t$ with detection solid angle $\Delta \Omega$, the number of detected $\nu_l$-initiated CC showers is
+In observation time $\Delta t$, within a neutrino solid angle $\Delta \Omega$, the number of detected $\nu_l$-initiated CC showers in an energy bin is

 where $E_\nu$ is the neutrino energy and $\sigma_{\nu}^\text{CC}$ is the neutrino-nucleon CC cross section~\cite{Gandhi:1995tf, Gandhi:1998ri, Connolly:2011vc}.
 The function $g_{\nu_l}^\text{CC}$ is the probability that a neutrino with energy $E_\nu$ creates a shower with energy $E_\text{sh}$; it is different for each flavor.